magikMaker/magik-vector/README.md

 MagikVector
 ===========
-Vector class for handling two dimensional, three dimensional or n dimensional vectors
+Vector class for 2D, 3D and multi dimensional vector calculations.

 API
 ====
-The API of MagikVector is documented below, some methods are chainable and some methods have one or more aliases, both
+The API of MagikVector is documented below, some methods are chainable and some methods have one or more aliases.

 add
 ---